monsoonmaelstrom/book2/book2.md

 “It wasn’t my place,” he inclines his head subtly towards Davy.

 “And you’re sure he knows?”
-I ask, talking about Davy like he isn’t here.
+I demand, talking about Davy like he isn’t here.

-“Pretty sure,” Giorgi says.
+“Pretty sure,” Giorgi responds.

 “How could you not tell me?”
-I shout turning to Davy now.
+I shout, turning to Davy now.

 “Not tell you what, *exactly*?”
-Davy asks carefully.
+Davy probes carefully.

 “You know what!”

-“I’m not sure I do,” he tells me in that same careful tone.
+“I’m not sure I do,” he informs me in that same careful tone.

 He’s just being an asshole now.
 He’s going to make me say it.
 I want to shove him off the roof, but I know I’d regret it later.
 Mostly though, I can’t make myself move.
 My feet feel like they’re bolted to the rooftop and my mouth feels like it’s a desert.

-I can’t quite make myself get the next words out, and seeing my hesitation Davy says, “You know better than to ask the goblin where he got his gold, Hazel.”
+I can’t quite make myself get the next words out, and seeing my hesitation Davy chides, “You know better than to ask the goblin where he got his gold, Hazel.”

-The words feel like a slap in the face and I think I feel something inside of me breaking.
+The words feel like a slap in the face, and I think I feel something inside of me breaking.
 The world goes wavy in front of my eyes and the center of my face feels like a hot, prickling mess as I resist the urge to howl.

 I glance sideways to where Alex and Liam are standing across from Giorgi.
-Liam’s mouth has fallen open and he’s glancing back and forth between me and Davy.
-I guess he’s worked it out now too.
+Liam’s mouth has fallen open and his eyes are darting back and forth between me and Davy.
+I guess he’s worked it out now, too.
 I never wanted him to know. *I* never wanted to know.

 “What question doesn’t she want the answer to, Davy?”
 Alex asks slowly.

 Davy simply stares at me, waiting to see if I’ll ask it.
 I can’t force the words out now, and tears are streaming down my face.

-Giorgi takes pity on me and says in a voice barely louder than a whisper, “Alexandria might not be able to see the future, but Hazel can.”
+Giorgi takes pity on me, and says in a voice barely louder than a whisper, “Alexandria might not be able to see the future, but Hazel can.”

-Davy’s eyes flick sideways to Giorgi, and I get the sense Davy is restraining himself from violence as he says, “They both can, actually.
+Davy’s eyes flick sideways to Giorgi, and I get the sense Davy is restraining himself from violence as he states, “They both can, actually.
 That’s why she’s… the way she is.”

-“Huh,” I hear Giorgi say.
+“Huh,” I hear Giorgi absorb that piece of information.

 “Davy…” Alex sounds as horrified as I feel.